WolfwithSword/TwitchCollabNetwork/README.md

 Extract the zip to its own folder and make sure it has the executable, templates folder and config.ini.

 Configure the config.ini as per below and you're good to go.

-As for version updating, update whenever you feel like it by downloading a new portable version and overwrite the application and template folders.
-For config, migrate your config manually in case new settings were added.
+For updating, either download a new version from here when a new release is available (overwrite templates and updater folder, and executable.
+Do not overwrite config.ini), or run an updater script found in the `updater` folder.

+For the config, view the latest template here to see if you need to manually migrate or add new settings.

 # Setup